-Multiple people killed in Florida mall shooting, authorities say
+Shooting at Florida video game tournament claims multiple lives

 Police barricaded a three-block radius around the mall.
 Officers and Coast Guard boats patrolled the nearby river.
 Many ambulances could be seen in the area, but the mall area appeared empty of all but law enforcement.
 Police also took up positions on a bridge overlooking the river.

-The Jacksonville Landing, in the heart of the city’s downtown, also hosts concerts and other entertainment and was the site of Donald Trump rally in October 2015 early in his campaign for the White House.
+The Jacksonville Landing, in the heart of the city’s downtown, also hosts concerts and other entertainment.
+It was the site of a Donald Trump rally in 2015, early in his campaign for the White House.

 Follow the Bangor Daily News on Facebook for the latest Maine news.